Investing term

 A short-term government bond, typically 4–52 weeks to maturity.
 Considered the safest widely-available asset in its currency.

-A Treasury bill (T-bill) is a short-term government bond maturing in a year or less, sold at a discount and redeemed at face value.
-Backed by the government, it's regarded as the safest widely available asset in its currency and serves as the practical "risk-free rate" benchmark.
-It's a common home for cash that needs to stay safe and liquid.
+Backed by the government, a T-bill is regarded as the safest widely available asset in its currency, and its return serves as the practical 'risk-free rate' benchmark that all other investments are measured against.
+It's a common home for cash that needs to stay safe and liquid, whether for an emergency fund or money waiting between investments.

 For example